Danny Clayton: Biography

-After spontaneously storming the stage during filming of an episode of Australian Idol and entertained the crowd with his charismatic banter, Channel [V] management decided to trial him as a TV host for the channel as the channel's youngest ever TV host.
-Clayton has since filmed thousands of hours of live shows and television and has interviewed the world's biggest stars including Lady Gaga, Foo Fighters, Will Ferrell, Coldplay and Kristen Stewart.
+After storming the stage during filming of an episode of Australian Idol, Channel [V] management decided to trial him as a TV host for the channel.
+He has since filmed thousands of hours of live shows and television and has interviewed people such as Lady Gaga, Foo Fighters, Will Ferrell, Coldplay and Kristen Stewart.

 As part of Channel [V]'s travel show in 2009, B430, Clayton travelled around the world as his antics were filmed.

 Clayton is the host of the podcast, Music Saved Me, which is an initiative through charity Musicians Making A Difference.
 The podcast discusses music and mental health In 2020, Clayton joined Yahoo entertainment web series 'Build Sydney'.

 In 2021, Clayton joined Red Bull e-sport series, 'The Wrap Up' as a host.

 Clayton is known to host, DJ and MC events such as Wine Machine and Unite For The Night.

 Personal life

 In 2009, Clayton was runner up in the Cleo Bachelor of the Year Awards.

 In 2014, Clayton was involved in an accident at a trampoline park that left him in hospital with spinal injuries and took over a year to fully recover from.
 Clayton dated model Zoe Cross for a number of years and credited her for helping him recover from his accident.
 Famously, Clayton told American surfer, Kolohe Andindo, to stay away from Cross live on television after the surfer had been found to have sent her text messages.

 In 2020, it was confirmed that Clayton was dating Abbie Chatfield from The Bachelor.